openlawteam/help-center/README.md

 ## Adding a file for immediate publishing

 1. From this repository click ["Add File"](https://github.com/openlawteam/help-center/new/main)
-2. Type in a short, descriptive filename at the top (e.g. `meetups.md`)
+2. Type in a short, lowercased, dash-separated ("kebab case") filename at the top (e.g. `meetups.md`)
 3. Type the page's content in [Markdown](https://www.markdownguide.org/cheat-sheet) format
 4. Once ready, click "Commit changes..." at the top-right of the editor
 5. **Optional:** Add any special commit notes you may have, otherwise leave defaults